michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 <%= endhighlight %>

 Here I'm using an `apply`-family function.
-These functions perform as you would expect and apply a function to element in a vector/list/matrix depending on which function is used.
+These functions perform as you would expect and apply a function to each element in a vector/list/matrix depending on which apply is used.
 Using the apply family of functions is the essence of using R well and Neil Saunders has [an excellent overview of the functions in the apply family.][neil]
 To expand on the above code, this applies the defined function to each element in `married` and I used the syntactic sugar for